Harmoware/Harmoware-VIS/README.md

 ### AddMinutesButton

-The AddMinutesButton will set the value obtained by adding addMinutes minutes from "simulation time (`settime`)" to Harmoware-VIS state `settime`.
+The AddMinutesButton will add minutes to the `Harmoware-VIS` state

 ##### Examples